pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

-3. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** collections to ensure that the AS3 deployment is successfull without errors:
+3. Use the **BIG-IQ Check AS3 Deployment Task** and **BIG-IQ Check AS3 Deployment** Postman calls to ensure that the AS3 deployment is successfull without errors:

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>